-Reexamination Notice to the Family: The Authority will maintain a reexamination tracking system and the household will be notified by mail/email or other means of electronic communication (i.e. DocuSign) of the date for the submission of required forms for annual recertification at least ninety (90) days in advance of the anniversary date.
+Reexamination Notice to the Family: The Authority will maintain a reexamination tracking system and the household will be notified by mail of the date for the submission of required forms for annual recertification at least ninety (90) days in advance of the anniversary date.
 If requested as an accommodation by a person with a disability, the Authority will provide the notice in an accessible format.
 The Authority will also mail the notice to a third party if requested as reasonable accommodation for a person with disabilities.
 These accommodations will be granted upon verification that they meet the need presented by the disability.